 Social media has enormous potential because of the power it has given to society, and we have to use this power responsibly.
 Use social media to communicate as a way to share news and organize events and gatherings for the betterment of the community versus negative or possibly hurtful commentary.

 Social media addiction is a real thing and can affect your ability to stay healthy, both physically and mentally.
-At the Florida House Experience, we treat mental health as well as addiction, using cutting-edge behavioral science to diagnose mental disorders and building a personalized plan to treat them.
+At FHE Health, we treat mental health as well as addiction, using cutting-edge behavioral science to diagnose mental disorders and building a personalized plan to treat them.